$anchor : String

 JSON Schema anchors were inspired by how web browsers automatically scroll to HTML elements given a matching URL fragment identifier.

-form enclosed in an HTML element such as <section id="contact">
+form enclosed in an HTML element such as <section id="contact">.
+When the

 automatically scroll to the location of such element.
 Furthermore, the website